pdf-association/techniques-for-accessible-pdf/fundamentals/5-appropriate-semantics/G5_F06-Table-header-cell-inappropriately-tagged/tests.md

 ### Expected Results

-If check #&#x2060;1 is false, then this failure condition applies.
+Check #&#x2060;1 is false.
 #### Procedure
   1. Check that the role of all [real content](https://www.pdfa.org/glossary-of-accessibility-terminology-in-pdf/#real-content) is reflected by its tag.